zzh535897/QPC-TDSE-CPC/README.md

 Stable version.

-NO usual developement will be made to this repo, except bug fixing.
+Please note this repo is for documentation.
+Usual developement will NOT be made to this repo.
+Bug fixing and new features are tested elsewhere, and will be gathered to this repo if a new stable version is formulated.

 ### References
 [1] Zhao-Han Zhang, Yang Li, Yi-Jia Mao, Feng He,